jetyue04/Power_Outages_Impact/README.md

 Shortly put - this is a lot of data 😬.

-For our approach, we have compiled a list of the data we feel is most relevant to our research question -
+For our approach, we have compiled a list of the data we feel is most relevant to our research question:

 - OUTAGE.DURATION: Duration of the power outage in minutes.